ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 {::boilerplate bcp14-tagged}

-This document assumes familiarity with the terminology of the Domain Name System as described in {{RFC9499}}.
+This document assumes familiarity with the terminology of the Domain Name System as described in {{!RFC9499}}.

 # Use of the MNAME Field

 The Start of Authority (SOA) Resource Record (RR) is defined in
 {{!RFC1035}}.
-The MNAME field of the SOA RDATA is defined in that document as "The <domain-name> of the name server that was the original or primary source of data for this zone."
+The MNAME field of the SOA RDATA is defined in that document as "The &lt;domain-name&gt; of the name server that was the original or primary source of data for this zone."

 {{!RFC1035}} includes no specific guidance on the use of the MNAME